Mathematical programs with complementarity constraints and application to hyperparameter tuning: Introduction

 For the remainder of the paper, note that Section~\ref{section:preliminaries} covers preliminaries with particular attention on the difference between the two MPCC-tailored CQs that are a key focus in this paper; i.e., the \MPCCMFCQT{} and \MPCCMFCQR{}.
-In Section~\ref{section:SolutionMethods}, we present the sequential inexact penalisation and relaxation methods and prove new convergence results which allow these methods to be applicable to a broader range of problems.
-In Section~\ref{section:Application}, we construct the bilevel optimisation-based hyperparameter tuning model for SVMs and prove that its KKT/MPCC reformulation satisfies \MPCCMFCQR{} but not \MPCCMFCQT{}.
-Finally, Section~\ref{section:Experiments} presents our numerical experiments and a demonstration that the MPCC model solved with sequential penalisation can outperform traditional derivative-free methods from the machine learning literature.
-Some conclusions are given in Section \ref{sec:Conclusion}.
-Many technical details that could further facilitate the comprehension of some aspects of the paper, especially developments related to the SVM and the corresponding hyperparameter tuning problem, are provided in the appendices.
+In Section~\ref{section:solution_methods}, we present the sequential inexact penalisation and relaxation methods and prove new convergence results which allow these methods to be applicable to a broader range of problems.
+In Section~\ref{section:Application}, we construct the MPCC optimisation-based hyperparameter tuning model for SVMs and prove that it satisfies \MPCCMFCQR{} but not \MPCCMFCQT{}.
+Finally, Section~\ref{section:experiments} presents our numerical experiments and a demonstration that the MPCC model solved with sequential penalisation can outperform traditional derivative-free methods from the machine learning literature.
+Many technical details that could further facilitate the comprehension of aspects of the paper, are provided in the supplementary materials.